NEERINC/docker-geopandas/README.md

 # docker-geopandas
-Docker image of a python environment with numpy, scipy, pandas, and geopandas installed.
+Base docker image for working with geospatial data.